Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Introduction

 This article is structured as follows.
 First, Section-\ref{int_geo_torus} discusses the area decomposition of a curved torus, while Section-\ref{int_geo_sphere} extends this discussion to the sphere.
-Section-\ref{curved_disp_matrix} introduces the concept of the “square of an angle” and, based on this, defines the “curved variance,” “curved covariance,” and the “curved dispersion matrix.”
+In Section-\ref{curved_disp_matrix} we revisit the ``square of an angle'' for torus and extend it for sphere, based on this, we define the ``curved variance,'' ``curved covariance,'' and the ``curved dispersion matrix.''
 Using these notions, we propose two non-parametric tests for changepoint detection in the mean direction for toroidal and spherical data, which are presented in Section-\ref{changepoint_mean_torus} and Section-\ref{changepoint_mean_sphere}, respectively.
 Section-\ref{simulation} contains an extensive simulation study evaluating the performance of these tests when applied to data generated from the von Mises sine model (for toroidal data) and the Fisher distribution (for spherical data).
-In Section-\ref{data_analysis_biporjoy}, we apply the proposed tests to data from the extremely severe cyclonic storm “Biparjoy.”
-The article concludes with Section-\ref{conclusion}, followed by appendices that include essential differential geometry tools in \ref{int_geo_general}, the proof of Lemma \ref{est_cd_matrix_lemma} in \ref{proof_lemma_covariance}, and the proof of Corollary \ref{consistency_corr_torus} in \ref{consistency_proof_torus}.
+In Section-\ref{data_analysis_biporjoy}, we apply the proposed tests to data from the extremely severe cyclonic storm ``Biparjoy.''
+The article concludes with Section-\ref{conclusion}.